 What territories are open in my area?
 Where do you want to open?
 In your neighborhood?
 Across town?
 Generally, connections to the local community are a plus in building a successful business, from knowing your customers to hiring employees.
 Many franchisors also strongly encourage their franchisees to become involved in their community to build goodwill and brand awareness.

 Will you help me find the best site?
 For retail brands, a good location is paramount to success.
-In addition to their years of experience locating units, many franchisors also have powerful software tools or an outside vendor they can use to determine the suitability of a site.
+In addition to their years of experience locating units, many franchisors also have powerful software tools or an outside vendor they use to determine the suitability of a site.

 How long before I can open?
-Does the lag from signing the franchise agreement until you open your doors fit with your plans?
+Does the lag time from signing the franchise agreement until you open your doors fit with your plans?
 Do your finances support the months it can take?
 What if you can't find a suitable site?
 Can you get your franchise fee back?

 Do you offer a "starter kit"?
-Some franchisors offer a scaled-down version of their brand, allowing new operators to keep their full-time job for a time; others offer a reduced model that allows new franchisees to try on the brand for before committing to a full-blown version.
+Some franchisors offer a scaled-down version of their brand, allowing new operators to keep their full-time job for a time; others offer a reduced model that allows new franchisees to try on the brand before committing to a full-blown version.

 Who will I deal with on an everyday basis?
-Support from a franchisor's field representative, especially in the early days, can be a life-saver.
+Support from a franchisor's field representative, especially in the early days, can be a life saver.
 Field support staff are like den mothers.
 They've seen it all before and can offer invaluable expertise to help franchisees at all levels and stages of development to succeed.